-Democracy (dēmokratía i.e. rule of the people) first emerged in the city-state (polis) of Athens in Ancient Greece, and has been endorsed, notwithstanding the rise and fall of various political ideals in the time between, as the system of governance par excellence in the modern era.
+Democracy (dēmokratía i.e. rule by the people) first emerged in the city-state (polis) of Athens in Ancient Greece, and has been endorsed, notwithstanding the rise and fall of various political ideals in the time between, as the system of governance par excellence in the modern era.
 Crucial to democracy is universal suffrage, which ensures everyone an equal say in the manner in which a state and its people is governed.
-It is of perplexity to note that, however, the right to vote, along with the right to hold public office and own property, were, in the city-state of Athens, excluded from women and children, as well as from the Athenian residents of other origins, such as the Egyptians, Persians, and other minorities, who were collectively referred as the metics (métoikos), and from those who did not possess literacy in Greek, or those who did not follow the classical Greek customs, who were referred to as the barbarians (barbaros), despite they amounted to more than 70 percent of the population.
+It is of perplexity to note that, however, the right to vote, along with the right to hold public office and own property, were, in the city-state of Athens, excluded from women and children, as well as from the Athenian residents of other origins, such as the Egyptians, Persians, and other minorities, who were collectively referred as the metics (métoikos), and from those who did not possess literacy in Greek, or those who did not follow the classical Greek custom which embeds the values shared by the community, who were referred to as the barbarians (barbaros), despite they amounted to more than 70 percent of the population.

-The city-state of Athens in Ancient Greece was at a time where language and customs remained a notable barrier to understanding politics and current affair.
-Informedness about the motivation, the execution, as well as the potential consequences, intended or otherwise of a political regime was beyond grasp for those who did not posses a level of literacy in the language of the state or for those who did not follow the common customs.
-This, at a time without sophisticated measure for determining literary in the common language and customs, resulted in a blunt exclusion of certain legal and political rights from those who did not speak Greek, and those who did not follow the Greek customs.
+The city-state of Athens in Ancient Greece was at a time where language and custom remained a notable barrier to understanding politics and current affair.
+Informedness about the motivation, the execution, as well as the potential consequences, intended or otherwise of a motion was beyond grasp for those who did not posses a level of literacy in the language of the state or for those who did not follow the common custom which embeds the community values.
+This, at a time without sophisticated measure for determining literary in the common language and custom, resulted in a blunt exclusion of certain legal and political rights from those who did not speak Greek, and those who did not follow the Greek custom.
 The time of the city-state of Athens was also an era of work specialisation and role mastery.
 It relied on the enslaved to sustain the necessities of life for all, and on the women in organising household affair, with only a selected few of the Athenian having the time and resources to be informed and to deliberate in politics.
 Notwithstanding that the reason for such specialisation of work and division of responsibility was perhaps a result of discrimination and prejudice, such arrangement of economic activity provided however a ground for limiting the right to vote as well as other crucial legal and political rights to those selected Athenian with the time and resources to engage in current affair.